The Clear Edge

 She documented 5 core values with behavioral examples: async-first communication, autonomy with accountability, timezone respect, written clarity, and trust by default.

-Week 21-24: Virtual culture rituals
+Week 21–24: virtual culture rituals.

-Culture needs shared experiences, even remotely.
+Culture still needs shared experiences, even when everyone works remotely.

+Ayesha implemented 3 rituals, starting with a monthly virtual social (1 hour, no work talk).
 Rotates across 3 timezone slots so everyone can join at least 2 of 3 monthly.

 • Activities: virtual games, show-and-tell, themed discussions.